Companies with assets equal to or greater than R$ 300 million that have received foreign investments need to be aware!

 What is the deadline for the declaration?

 The declaration must be submitted every quarter, by the last business day of the quarter.
-For example, information for the last quarter (March to May) must be submitted by September 30.
+For example, information for the last quarter must be submitted by December 31.

 Why is it important to declare?